jtv/libpqxx/include/pqxx/doc/datatypes.md

 The caller will provide you with a buffer where you can write the string, if you need it.
 But for this function it doesn't really matter where you store the string: somewhere inside the buffer, or as a string constant, or even by referring to the input value.
-The buffer is just there for the common case that you need it.
+The buffer is just there in case that you need it.
+Usually you do.

+What you can _not_ do is allocate some memory to store your SQL text.
+If `buf` is not large enough to store your output, throw a `pqxx::conversion_overrun`.
-If you need the buffer but it's not large enough for your conversion's needs, throw a `pqxx::conversion_overrun`.
-It doesn't have to be exact: you can be a little pessimistic and demand a bit more space than you need.
+This doesn't have to be exact: you can be a little pessimistic and demand a bit more space than you actually need.
+We'll get to the negotiation for how much buffer space you need later.
 Just be sure to throw the exception if there's any risk of overrunning the buffer.

 Beware of locales when converting.
 If you use standard library features like `sprintf`, they may obey whatever locale is currently set on the system where